Jwink3101/notefile/readme.md

 To hide or unhide a note, use `notefile vis hide` or `notefile vis show` on either file(s) or dir(s).
 If specified as dir, will apply to all items following exclusion flags.

 Changing the visibility of a symlinked referent will cause the symlinked note to be broken.
-However, by design it will still properly read the note and will be fixed when editing (note: will *not* respect prior visibility setting though). (this is actually the behavior for *any* broken symlink to a note)
+However, by design it will still properly read the note and will be fixed when editing or repairing metadata.

 Hidden notefiles are more easily orphaned since it is harder to move both files but not having a directory filling with notefiles can be helpful.